 Accurate.
 Conforming closely to some standard.
 Having very small error of any kind.
 See: Uncertainty.
 Compare: precise.

 Absolute uncertainty.
 The uncertainty in a measured quantity is due to inherent variations in the measurement process itself.
+For very small scale events there may be inherent quantum uncertainty due to Heisenberg's uncertainty principle.
 The uncertainty in a result is due to the combined and accumulated effects of these measurement uncertainties that were used in the calculation of that result.
-When an uncertainty is expressed in the same units as the quantity itself it are called an absolute uncertainty.
+When an uncertainty is expressed in the same units as the quantity itself it is called an absolute uncertainty.
 Uncertainty values are usually attached to the quoted value of an experimental measurement or result, one common format being: (quantity) ± (absolute uncertainty in that quantity).
 Compare: relative uncertainty.

 Action.
 This technical term is an historic relic of the 17th century, before energy and momentum were understood.
 In modern terminology, action has the dimensions of energy×time.
 Planck's constant has those dimensions, and is therefore sometimes called Planck's quantum of action.
 Pairs of measurable quantities whose product has dimensions of energy×time are called conjugate quantities in quantum mechanics, and have a special relation to each other, expressed in Heisenberg's uncertainty principle.
 Unfortunately the word action persists in textbooks in meaningless statements of Newton's third law: "Action equals reaction."
 This statement is useless to the modern student, who hasn't the foggiest idea what action is.
 See: Newton's 3rd law for a useful definition.
 Also see Heisenberg's uncertainty principle.